Communication with Health

 • Focus on learning through project-based methods

-Methods of curriculum delivery include plenaries, studio-based practical, small group learning (Problem based-learning and Tutorials), workshops, computer-aided learning (CAL), seminars, presentations, industrial visits, video reviews, internships, guided reading and portfolio as well as research writing.
+Methods of curriculum delivery include plenaries, laboratory practicals, small group teaching (Problem based-learning and Tutorials), workshops, computer-aided learning (CAL), seminars, presentations, industrial visits, video reviews, internships, guided reading and portfolio as well as original and independent research work.

 Led by a team of academicians holding both Master’s and PhD qualifications, the programme brings a wealth of expertise in communication, media, and health sciences.
 With industry attachments, faculty seamlessly blend theoretical knowledge with practical insights, ensuring students are well-prepared for success in today’s competitive landscape.